This is pretty detailed and quite raw. If you want an overview check out the About page.

 I tried to help myself in all the ways I could think of.
 Meditation, visualisations, affirmations, writing, self-hypnosis, and so on, and reading about various possible disorders that the doctors were missing.

 It was torture to do it.
 Reading would destroy me.
 Visits to medical practitioners would destroy me.
 I couldn’t remember things.
 But I was single-minded about getting better.
 I would find a way out or die trying.
 And still, sometimes I believed the professionals.
 Too often, I thought “Hey, it’s stress, you’re really stressed, you’re in a vicious cycle of stress causing more stress.”
 This distracted me from the real problem.

 But over time, it became clearer and clearer.
 Finally I gave it a name—“condition B”.
 (Condition A being diabetes.)
 I tried a few more antidepressants, one of which was a train wreck and another did actually improve my mood if nothing else.

 Oh, and don’t forget, I had to manage diabetes on top of all this.
-Which I always did my best with, despite how impossible it was.
-(And I mean, insane changes in my insulin needs, like an identical meal at an identical time shifting from needing 4 units to 25.
+I always gave it my best, despite how impossible it was.
+(And I mean, insane changes in my insulin needs, like an identical meal at an identical time shifting from needing 4 units to 24.
 Over the course of two weeks.
 I’m serious.)